zekroTJA/spigot-autobuild/README.md

 ```

 ## Version Selection
-### Branches and Docker Hub Tags
+### Docker Hub Tags
-Branches and tags are named the same.
-To build a Minecraft version that requires the JDK-8, the branch `jdk8` must be used.
-This branch is also available as a  image on Docker Hub under `spigot-autobuild:jdk8`.
+To build a Minecraft version that requires the JDK-8, the build argument `JDK_VERSION: 8` must be used.
+This Version is also available as a image on Docker Hub under `spigot-autobuild:jdk8`.

 The version 1.16 is not available, but all other patch versions from the 1.16 are available.
 So `1.16.1`, `1.16.2`, `1.16.3`...
-Version `1.17` (not `1.17.X`) is only executable with Java 16, which is not supported in this project.
+Version `1.17` (not `1.17.X`) is only executable with Java 16 (no LTS).
 ### JDK-8
 - 1.9
 - 1.10